-Use and ask for engine oils with the dexosTM certification mark.
-Oils meeting the requirements of the vehicle should have the dexos certification mark on the container.
-This certification mark indicates that the oil has been approved to the dexos specification.
+Use and ask for licensed engine oils with the dexos1[TM] approved certification mark.
+Engine oils meeting the requirements for the vehicle should have the dexos1 approved certification mark.

+This certification mark indicates that the oil has been approved to the dexos1 specification.
+Corvette recommends Mobil 1[®] engine oils that meet the requirements of the dexos1 specification for its dry-sump equipped engines.